Hate groups are about to find lawmakers eager to scrutinize them

 #ReadLocal

-Thompson intends to hold hearings to spotlight what experts say is a growth of deadly right ing extremism in America, even if the hearings could feature members of white supremacist groups.
+Thompson intends to hold hearings to spotlight what experts say is a growth of deadly right wing extremism in America, even if the hearings could feature members of white supremacist groups.

-“There are some people, I understand, who have belonged to those groups in the past, so there might be an opportunity for dialog there,” Thompson said.
+“There are some people, I understand, who have belonged to those groups in the past, so there might be an opportunity for dialogue there,” Thompson said.

 After a woman died in Charlottesville in 2017 following a rally by white supremacists.
 Congress passed a resolution condemning the march.
 Though President Donald Trump signed the measure, and said he opposed hatred, bigotry and racism, he told reporters earlier the same day “You got some very bad people on the other side also.”